Poor health and disability remain strongly linked to social exclusion in Australia.

-After falling from 54% in 2005 to 47% in 2009, the rate of social exclusion in this group rose above 50% in 2010 and it has remained at that level since.
+After falling from 50% in 2006 to 44% in 2009, the rate of social exclusion in this group gradually returned to the level of 2006, reaching 51% in 2015.

 In the graph below, the ‘all social exclusion’ line shows the total of marginal social exclusion and deep social exclusion.

 To copy this graph for your own use, right-click on the image (or control-click on a Mac) and paste the graph into your document.
-Please credit 'The Brotherhood of St Laurence and the Melbourne Institute 2016'.
+Please credit 'The Brotherhood of St Laurence and the Melbourne Institute 2017'.

 The social exclusion monitor is the work of the Brotherhood of St Laurence and the Melbourne Institute of Applied Economic and Social Research (MIAESR).
-This page was updated using analysis of Wave 14 of the HILDA Survey in October 2016.
+This page was updated using analysis of Wave 15 of the HILDA Survey in December 2017.